Binance Market Update (2022-09-23)

 Binance

-The global cryptocurrency market cap now stands at $0.93T, up by 0.66% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.92T, up by 0.08% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include SANTOS, RSR, and XRP, up by 38%, 30%, and 19%, respectively.
+Market outperformers include SANTOS, LAZIO, and XRP, up by 40%, 18%, and 13%, respectively.

 Top stories of the day: